Neuronexa-Labs-LLP/neuronexa-labs/README.md

 - 🚀 **Fast** – Buttery smooth experience thanks to the implementation of best practices and no third party dependencies, resulting in <b>PERFECT</b> Google Lighthouse scores

-- 🏷 **TypeScript support** – Landy is written in TypeScript to improve the DX
+- 🏷 **TypeScript support** – Neuronexa Labs is written in TypeScript to improve the DX

 - 🌍 **Internationalization** - Prebuilt standalone file that works in every environment and doesn't require reloading the page to translate the content